Private Information Retrieval from MDS Coded Data in Distributed Storage Systems

 \end{example}

-{\em Replication-based PIR:} PIR was first introduced in the seminal papers of Chor et al.\ in \cite{PIR1995, chor1998private} followed by significant amount of research in this area \cite{beimel2000reducing, beimel2005general, beimel2002breaking,dvir20142,beimel2001information, yekhanin2008towards,yekhanin2010private}.
-The classical model considers a binary database of length $m$ and a user that wishes to retrieve privately the value of a bit (a record) in it, while minimizing the total communication cost including the upload (query) and download phase.
-Chor et al.\ showed that if there is one server storing the database, the user has to download the whole database in order to achieve information theoretic PIR.
-However, when the database is replicated on $n$ non-colluding (non-cooperating) servers (nodes), they devised a PIR scheme with total, upload and download, communication cost, $O((n^2\log n)m^{1/n})$ (and $O(m^{1/3})$ for the special case of $n=2$).
+{\em Replication-based PIR:} PIR was first introduced in the seminal papers of Chor et al.\ in \cite{PIR1995, chor1998private} followed by a significant amount of research in this area \cite{beimel2000reducing, beimel2005general, beimel2002breaking,dvir20142,beimel2001information, yekhanin2008towards,yekhanin2010private}.
+The classical model considers a binary database of length $m$ and a user that wishes to privately retrieve the value of a bit (a record) in it, while minimizing the total communication cost including the upload (query) and download phase.
+Chor et al.\cite{chor1998private} showed that if there is one server storing the database, the user has to download the whole database in order to achieve information theoretic PIR.
+However, when the database is replicated on $n$ non-colluding (non-cooperating) servers (nodes), they devised a PIR scheme with total, upload and download, communication cost of $O((n^2\log n)m^{1/n})$ and $O(m^{1/3})$ for the special case of $n=2$.
 In the past few years, there has been significant progress in developing PIR protocols with total communication cost that is subpolynomial in the size of the database \cite{yekhanin2008towards,efremenko20123, dvir20142}.
+Moreover, a connection between PIR and blind interference alignment was discussed in \cite{sun2016blind}.
 PIR in a computational sense was shown to be achievable with a single server (no replication) in \cite{kushilevitz1997replication} assuming the hardness of quadratic residuosity problem.
 PIR schemes on databases that are replicated but not perfectly synchronized were studied in \cite{7028488}.